bump-sh/bump-ruby-cli/README.md

 ## Usage

-By default, `bump-cli` considers files as `yaml` ones.
-If you work with JSON definitions, you need to specify the format for all the commands using `--format json`.
+Bump tries to identify your file specification and format automatically.
+You can force it by using the `--specification` option.
+Here are the supported values:

+* `openapi/v2/json`
+* `openapi/v2/yaml`
+* `openapi/v3/json`
+* `openapi/v3/yaml`
+* `asyncapi/v2/json`
+* `asyncapi/v2/yaml`

-The doc `id` and `token` used below can be found in your documentation settings page on https://bump.sh.
-Note that you can replace the options by environments variables: `--id` can be replaced by `BUMP_ID`, and `--token` can by replaced by `BUMP_TOKEN`.
+The doc `id` and `token` options used below can be found in your documentation settings page on https://bump.sh.
+Note that you can replace these options by environments variables: `--id` can be replaced by `BUMP_ID`, and `--token` can by replaced by `BUMP_TOKEN`.
 This is useful to keep your private token secret.

 ### Preview

 You can preview your documentation by calling the `preview` command.
 A temporary preview will be created, with a unique URL.
 This preview will be available for 30 minutes.
 You don't need any credentials to use this command.

-    $ bundle exec bump preview path/to/your/openapi.yml
+    $ bundle exec bump preview path/to/your/file.yml

 ### Validate

-Validate your file against the OpenApi specification.
+Validate your file against its specification.

-    $ bundle exec bump validate path/to/your/openapi.yml --id DOC_ID --token DOC_TOKEN
+    $ bundle exec bump validate path/to/your/file.yml --id DOC_ID --token DOC_TOKEN

 ### Deploy

 Deploy the file as the current version of the documentation.

-    $ bundle exec bump deploy path/to/your/openapi.yml --id DOC_ID --token DOC_TOKEN
+    $ bundle exec bump deploy path/to/your/file.yml --id DOC_ID --token DOC_TOKEN

 ## Development